Walking the FMLA Termination Tightrope

 - Insubordination, fraud, or other prohibited conduct while out on leave

-Also, an employee who is on FMLA leave may be considered for layoff during a reduction in workforce so long as the employee is not chosen for layoff on the basis of FMLA leave.
+Also, an employee who is on FMLA leave may be considered for layoff during a reduction in the workforce so long as the employee is not chosen for layoff based on FMLA leave.

 How Courts Evaluate FMLA Cases